StackVista/stackstate-docs/configure/telemetry/long-debug-telemetry-synchronization.md

    * Read the [troubleshooting steps for KafkaToES](#kafkatoes).
 5. Elasticsearch:
    * Stores telemetry data from the Kafka topic `sts_multi_metrics`.
-   * Telemetry data from pull-based integrations is also stored here.
    * Read the [troubleshooting steps for Elasticsearch](#elasticsearch).
 6. Element telemetry stream configuration:
    * Queries Elasticsearch and attaches retrieved telemetry data to the element in StackState.